HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 The best strategy that I have encountered, is to just start somewhere.
 Take any job that roughly matches your interest, and will let you develop your skill-set.
-Sofware engineering roles are a great start if you have some programming experience already.
+Software engineering roles are a great start if you have some programming experience already.
-Compared to the averge CS major, you should have no problems to catch up quickly and exceed expectations.
+Compared to the average CS major, you should have no problems to catch up quickly and exceed expectations.

 Once you got some industry experience on your CV and earned some "street cred", your next job search will be much easier.

 {% hookin 7 %} **Engage with the community.**
 Get in touch with other people who work in Data Science.
 Talking to other people makes learning much easier and is a great source of inspiration for things to try out.
-In addition, reputation and a network gained from these interactions will allow you to find interesting postions.
+In addition, reputation and a network gained from these interactions will allow you to find interesting positions.

 Read blogs.
 Leave comments.